 Searching for a stick vacuum that won't suck up all of your funds?
 The Deik ZB1516 did very well across the board, supplanting our previous Best Buy award winner with its stellar performance.
 This Dyson lookalike performs identically to the V6, but costs less than half, handily making it the best bang for the buck.
 This product has a great battery life and does surprisingly well at cleaning up debris from carpet.
-It is a little harder to use than the top models, but also retails for significantly less and is our top performing model that sells for less than $150.
+It is a little harder to use than the top models, but also retails for significantly less.

 Deik ZB1516 Review

 Pros: Fantastic value, great at cleaning carpet, exceptional battery life

 Cons: Little harder to use, can’t stand unsupported

 The Deik performed the same as Dyson V6, and costs much less.
 The Dyson is quite a bit easier to use, but can't clean hard floors and carpet as well as the Deik, based on our test results.
 Both of these models did outperform the Bissell AirRam, with both being more convenient to use and better at cleaning carpet.

 To see which stick vacuum swept away the competition, we bought all of the best vacuums out there and tested them side-by-side, ranking and scoring their performance.
 We divided our testing process into four weighted rating metrics — Ease of Use, Carpet Cleaning, Hard Surface Cleaning, and Convenience — with the following metrics describing how the Deik did against its peers.

 Our most important metric, Convenience, accounts for 35% of the final score for each stick vacuum.
 We scored each product on how well it cleaned the other parts of your home beside the floor, how much of a hassle it is to store, and its weight, as well as its battery life.
 The Deik did very well, meriting a 7 out of 10.